What does this guide contain?

 When do you have to file a VAT return?

-Your company is required to file a VAT return (“Comunicazione dei dati delle fatture emesse e ricevute”) on a quarterly basis.
+Your company is required to calculate and pay VAT due (“Comunicazione dei dati delle fatture emesse e ricevute”) on a monthly basis.

-Quarterly VAT returns must be filed by electronic means before the 16th of the month following the quarter.
+Quarterly summaries (“Comunicazione liquidazioni periodiche IVA or LIPE”) must be filed by electronic means before the last day of the second month following the quarter.

 The VAT expert's eye